Ikedaya incident: History

-Historians are divided whether the shishi were actually preparing to set fire to Kyoto.
-The allegations were based on a confession of one prisoner (Furutaka) under torture, and only appears in the records of the bakufu.
-Because of the arrest of Furutaka, people from Chōshū clans decided to gather at Ikedaya, and they tried to take countermeasures.
+Historians are divided as to whether the shishi were actually preparing to set fire to Kyoto.
+The allegations were based on a confession of one prisoner (Furutaka) under torture, and only appear in the records of the bakufu.
+Because of the arrest, the Chōshū retainers decided to gather at Ikedaya, and they tried to take countermeasures.
 Some of them thought they should attack a garrison of Shinsengumi and recapture Furutaka.
 However, almost everyone agreed to exercise prudence.
 Yoshida Toshimaro and Miyabe Teizō decided to hold a meeting to convince those who wanted to act immediately and change their minds to act prudently.
 Katsura Kogorō (later Kido Takayoshi) who was at the Ikedaya claimed many years later that they had only met to discuss how to rescue Furukata from the Shinsengumi.

 Whether or not Hijikata actually employed such a cruel interrogation method is also in some doubt, as conflicting reports from those in attendance (such as Nagakura Shinpachi) exist.
-There is an opinion that if Hijikata would have really tortured Furutaka, Furutaka must have fainted and he would not have been able to make a statement.
-Some popular fiction, like the account of Moeyoken (a novel by Shiba Ryōtarō) seem to ignore Hijikata's potential participation.
+Some feel that if Hijikata had really tortured Furutaka so severely, he would have passed out and would not have been able to make a statement.
+Some popular fiction, like the account in Moeyoken (a novel by Shiba Ryōtarō) seems to ignore Hijikata's potential participation.